kkas/frontend-nanodegree-feedreader/README.md

 ## My additional work

-### Added specs with explanations
+### Additional specs with explanations

+#### Tests for existing functionality

 * New Header Selection change the header title when a new feed is loaded

-  * This spec tests the existing functionality
+#### Tests for future functionality

+* Initial Entries have less or equals to the number of feeds that the user has selected
+  * This new feature will make the user able to select the number of the feeds to display at once
+* Initial Entries display errors when the API returned an error
+  * This new feature will display the error messages on the screen when the API returns an error.

 ## Why this Project?